Hoyg/Labs-Refresh/devopsprojectforjava/readme.md

     ![vstsproject](images/vstsproject.png)

-7. In a few minutes, the **project dashboard** loads in the Azure portal.
+7. In a few minutes, the resources are created.
+Click on the Notifications icon and click **Go to resource**.
+A **project dashboard** loads in the Azure portal.
 A sample java application is set up in a repository in your VSTS account, a build executes, and your application deploys to Azure.
 This dashboard provides visibility into your **code repository**, **VSTS CI/CD pipeline**, and your **application in Azure**.

    ![dashboard](images/dashboard.png)

 8. On the right side of the dashboard, select **Browse** to view your running application.

     ![browsewebapp](images/browsewebapp.png)

     The web app look like as shown in below figure